umutsevdi/wear-pico/README.md

 # smartwatch
-A smartwatch and it's Android application, built for RPi Pico microcontroller
+A smartwatch and it's Android application, built for Raspberry Pi Pico microcontroller.

+For the android application see [Smartwatch App](https://github.com/umutsevdi/smartwatch-app).

 ## Installation
 * Clone this repository